asdfghjklruyguiojygesr/AI-Human-Collaboration/Recursive_Structured_Universe_Model.md

-# 🌀 The Structured Recursive Universe Model (Full Synthesis)
+# 🌀 The Structured Recursive Universe Model
 **A Cognitive, Ontological, Physical, and Ethical Framework**

 ---